Rosemary Butler (politician): National Assembly

-At the first Senedd election in 1999, Butler was selected as Labour candidate for Newport West which she won.
-She was appointed Secretary for Education: Minister for Children and Young People (up to 16) by Alun Michael but held office only for a year, leaving in October 2000 when the new First Minister, Rhodri Morgan, formed a coalition government.
-She was Chair of the Senedd's Culture, Welsh Language and Sport Committee and served on the Panel of Chairs.
-She led the British Council activities in the Senedd and also represents the Senedd on the European Committee of the Regions (CoR) where she is a member of the Bureau (executive) of the Committee.
+At the first Assembly election in 1999, Butler was selected as Labour candidate for Newport West which she won.
+She was appointed Secretary for Education: Minister for Children and Young People (up to 16) by Alun Michael but held office only for a year, leaving in October 2000 when the new First Secretary (First Minister), Rhodri Morgan, formed a coalition government.
+She was Chair of the Assembly's Culture, Welsh Language and Sport Committee and served on the Panel of Chairs.
+She led the British Council activities in the Senedd (housing the Assembly) and also represents the Senedd on the European Committee of the Regions (CoR) where she is a member of the Bureau (executive) of the Committee.

 Presiding Officer and Deputy Presiding Officer

-On 9 May 2007, Butler was picked as the Labour group's nominee for Dirprwy Llywydd of the Senedd, a position vacant by the defeat of the previous holder and which had to be held by a member from a different party to the Llywydd.
-Her election by the whole of the Senedd was not opposed.
-Butler was appointed the second Llywydd of the Senedd on 11 May 2011, following Dafydd Elis-Thomas.
+On 9 May 2007, Butler was picked as the Labour group's nominee for Deputy Presiding Officer, a position vacant by the defeat of the previous holder and which had to be held by a member from a different party to the Presiding Officer.
+Her election by the whole of the Assembly was not opposed.
+Butler was appointed the second Presiding Officer of the National Assembly for Wales on 11 May 2011, following Dafydd Elis-Thomas.

 Butler was appointed Dame Commander of the Order of the British Empire (DBE) in the 2014 New Year Honours for political and public services, particularly to women.

 Women in Public Life Campaign #POWiPL

-In 2012 Rosemary Butler AM launched a campaign to address the need for more women to apply for and take up public roles and appointments.
+In 2012, Rosemary Butler AM launched a campaign to address the need for more women to apply for and take up public roles and appointments.
 Her Women in Public Life campaign (POWiPL) aims to ensure that women are fairly represented at all levels of public life in Wales.

 During the campaign, Rosemary has hosted many high-profile influential speakers at the Senedd, most notably former Prime Minister of Australia, Julia Gillard to talk about gender equality and encourage women to put themselves forward for public appointments.
 She also launched a website; Women in Public Life Portal to enable women in Wales to search for public appointments.

 In October 2014, Rosemary launched a mentoring and development scheme for women who wanted to gain experience in public life and undergo training to help prepare them for decision making roles over a period of 18 months.
 The scheme is delivered by Chwarae Teg and Cardiff Business School on behalf of the Senedd.